 - Requires anyone seeking someone’s credit report to be legally permissible

-If a creditor fails to comply with the Fair Credit Reporting Act laws, they are subject to substantial penalties.
+- If a creditor fails to comply with the Fair Credit Reporting Act, they are subject to substantial penalties.
 The FTC would require compensatory damages per violation done by the creditor.

-The FTC is the United States’ main consumer protection agency by ensuring that deceptive and fraudulent practices are not occurring.
-Additionally, the CFPB enforces that federal consumer financial laws are regarded by lenders within the financial marketplace.
+The FTC is the United States’ main consumer protection agency that attempts to thwart any deceptive and fraudulent practices.
+The CFPB makes sure lenders abide by federal consumer financial laws.